fnetai/cli/docs/bin-system-plan.md

 4. Install binaries using the new install commands
 5. List installed binaries using the new list command
 6. Uninstall binaries using the new uninstall command
+7. Test CLI configuration in project files
+8. Verify that custom bin names are correctly used
-7. Verify that all commands work correctly
+9. Verify that all commands work correctly

 ## 11. Platform Support